 - If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain does not need to be disassembled in order to remove and install the rear wheel. - While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.

-- 1. Brake caliper bracket
+- 1. Brake caliper - 2.
+Wheel axle

-- 2. Brake caliper

-- 3. Wheel axle

 A rubber mallet may be useful to tap the wheel axle out.